jbjjbjjbj/Noter/sem5/net/eksamnen/noter_spgs.md

 Therefore error correction is better.
 Error correction is also better for channels with high latency as retransmission are expensive.

 10. **Give examples of MAC protocols with static channel allocation.
-Discuss their advantages anddisadvantages.**
+Discuss their advantages and disadvantages.**

-TODO

     Focus on FDMA and TDMA.
     Obvius advantage is that every thing is nice static and periodic.

     If dynamic requires a central entity which makes allocations.

+Will talk about *TDMA* (Time) and *FDMA* (Frequency).

+TDMA splits the channel into time slots.
+This has the advantage that every only has to tune into one frequency to listen to all nodes.

+However TDMA requires that all nodes clock are in sync, and can easily be interference as it only relies on a single frequency.
+Time synchronization is also harder as nodes can move around which gives varying delays.

+Instead one can use FDMA where each transmission channel is given a unique frequency.
+This will often place frequencies very close, and thus require large precision at connecting nodes.
+*Crosstalk* is also a problem where transmissions can overlap into other channels.

+FDMA solves the problem of requiring precise timing between nodes.

 11. **Explain the principle behind a Random Access class of MAC protocols.
 Give an example of a such a protocol.**

-TODO
+In random access schemes nodes transmit when they want(they can check if someone is already sending) *without prior signalling* and if a collision happens a retransmission will happen after a random amount of time.
+This random amount is important to ensure that the same collision does not happen again.

+In random access schemes collisions are allowed to happen, and it is assumed that detection and retransmission is possible and not too expensive.
+This therefore fits well with protocols which have small packets.

+The classic example of such a protocol is **aloha** where nodes transmit when they want to.
+This protocol was used in ALOHAnet, which was created at the university of HAWAII in 1971.

+The problem is aloha is that it has a very long *vulnable period* as packets can be interrupted through its whole sending period.
+*Slotted aloha* tried to solve this a bit.

+Aloha can give good results, but performance plummets when much traffic is sent.

-12. **Explain main features of Carrier Sense Multiple Access (CSMA) protocol, including the differencebetween non-persistent and 1-persistent versions.**
+12. **Explain main features of Carrier Sense Multiple Access (CSMA) protocol, including the difference between non-persistent and 1-persistent versions.**

-TODO
+Here nodes are more *polite* and check if someone is already talking before transmitting.
+This does not eliminate collisions but greatly reduces the amount of them.

+*1-persistent* CSMA will send if the channel is idle.
+Will also transmit immediately after a channel becomes idle.

+*Non-persisten* will transmit immediately if the channel is idle.
+But if the channel is busy it will wait a random amount of time after the channel becomes idle.

 ## WLAN IEEE 802.11 standard